 Basically, if your website is going to compete for a keyword with sites that are having good domain authority and backlinks, it is going to be difficult to rank for that keyword.

-To know how strong is the competition for a particular keyword, there are two methods.
+To know how strong is the competition for a particular keyword, there is an easy method.

-Hope this guide turns helpful to you in finding some of the best keywords for your website’s SEO.
+Hope this guide turns helpful in finding some of the best keywords for your website’s SEO.

 Got any queries or feedback?